Anukriti-j/Android/README.md

- git branch branchname // to create a new branch git switch branchname // to move to another branch git switch -c branchname //creating a branch and switching to it
+ git branch branchname // to create a new branch git switch branchname // to move to another branch git switch -c branchname //creating a branch and switching to it git merge // pull changes from one branch to another' git merge branchname to merge the branch first switch to main becox we want to merge in that only than write git merge branchname // the branch we want to merge or pull from resolving conflicts , suppose having chnage sin same file in two branches and they are getting merged , this is done manuallyq git show / git log